ad17y48/TSF_GRIP_Sept2021/README.md

 # This repository contains my tasks from 'The Sparks Foundation' Graduate Rotational Internship Program for September 2021

-Data Science and Business Analytics Tasks
+Data Science and Business Analytics Tasks.

-Technical Task 1 : Prediction using Supervised  ML, Predict the Percentage of an student based on the no. of study hours.
+Technical Task 1 : Prediction using Supervised  ML.
+Predict the Percentage of an student based on the no. of study hours.

 The file is named Task.py and is present in this repository.